Earlimart pesticide poisoning: Lawsuits

 The residents of Earlimart and the state pesticide chief, Paul Helliker, brought the incident to court.
-A public hearing took place at 6pm on Wednesday, May 31, 2000 at the Earlimart Memorial Building.
+A public hearing took place at 6pm on Wednesday, May 31, 2000, at the Earlimart Memorial Building.
 The court hearing resulted in a $150,000 total settlement from Wilbur-Ellis Company, $75,000 in civil penalties and another $75,000 for the victims' medical expenses.
 Aside from the settlement, the Wilbur-Ellis Company agreed to provide safety training for employees using the pesticide.

 SB 391

-The Earlimart pesticide drift resulted in a widespread awareness to pesticide usage.
-The SB 391, otherwise known as the Pesticide Drift Exposure Response Act was an act passed in 2005 in response to an increase in pesticide drift incidents in California.
+The Earlimart pesticide drift resulted in a widespread awareness of pesticide usage.
+Senate bill 391, otherwise known as the Pesticide Drift Exposure Response Act was an act passed in 2005 in response to an increase in pesticide drift incidents in California.
 This act enforces stricter laws and regulations for pesticide use and to help the victims of pesticide drifts.
 Those who violate these regulations will be held accountable and fined for any victims stemming from the pesticide use.

 The strict regulations in regards to the Earlimart pesticide drift ultimately provided the necessary awareness to decrease the poor air quality and other vital aspects in the environment.
 With more regulations and laws, people are protected under the national and local government as they are no longer experiencing these strong circumstances.